Portfolio

 A Shot in the Dark: Modeling Improved Zero-Shot and Few-Shot Transfer Learning with Self-Supervised Models for Sentiment Classification [paper] [poster]

-Modeled transfer learning with self-supervised embeddings to optimize model performance on sentiment classification tasks.
+Transfer learning with self-supervised embeddings can improve model performance on sentiment classification tasks.

 Topics: Natural Language Processing, Machine Learning, Self-Supervised Learning, Transfer Learning